 - Some endured even 11 cycles to have their child.

-Here are the extracts of real people to feel sense of the reality of IVF treatment:
+Here are the extracts of real people to feel a sense of the reality of IVF treatment:

 “I have just failed my 4th IVF attempt which was my first Frozen Natural Cycle.
 4 IVF attempts then get pregnant?
 I am SOOO losing hope of having my own child.
 If anyone can give me any insight I’d appreciate it.” – Source: www.fertilethoughts.com